 « La Tribune » newspaper writes. « Du 2 au 14 décembre, les dirigeants du monde entier se retrouvent à Katowice en Pologne pour assister à la conférence des Nations unies sur le changement climatique, la COP24.
 Ils doivent discuter de l’avancement de l’Accord de Paris et achever d’adopter les directives d’application de sa mise en œuvre.
 Les preuves scientifiques démontrant la réalité du changement climatique ne manquent pas, pas plus que le savoir, les compétences, et les ressources pour surmonter cette menace existentielle.
 Il n’y a qu’une chose qui nous ralentit : la volonté d’agir. »

-Which translate :From December 2nd to 14th, world leaders gather in Katowice, Poland, to attend the United Nations Conference on Climate Change, COP24.
-They must discuss the progress of the Paris Agreement and complete the implementation guidelines to start to implement it.
-The scientific evidence of the reality of climate change is not lacking, nor is the knowledge, skills, and resources to overcome this existential threat.
+Which translate :From December 2nd to 14th, world leaders gather in Katowice, Poland, to attend the United Nations Conference on Climate Change, the COP24.
+They must discuss the progress of the Paris Agreement and complete the implementation guidelines in order to start implementing it.
+The scientific evidence for the reality of climate change is not lacking, nor is the knowledge, skills, and resources to overcome this existential threat.
 There is only one thing that slows us down: the will to act. »

 And this is true for all of us…..for how long?